 Things to do in the Costa del Sol

-Enjoy the Magic of Malaga
+Discover the magic of Malaga

-Hang Around in Ronda
+Explore around in Ronda

 Explore the Alcazaba de Antequera